gbmhunter/blog/content/electronics/circuit-design/gprs/index.md

 GPRS (General Packet Radio Service) allows data to be sent over a cellular network (i.e. the same network cellphones use) in a cost-effective and efficient manner.
 It can be used on 2G and 3G.

-{{< img src="dev-kit-featuring-sim900-gprs-module-and-sma-antenna.jpg" width="398px" caption="Development kit featuring the SIM900 GPRS module and a SMA antenna."  >}}
+{{% figure src="dev-kit-featuring-sim900-gprs-module-and-sma-antenna.jpg" width="398px" caption="Development kit featuring the SIM900 GPRS module and a SMA antenna."  %}}

 ## GPRS Modules